sfdcbrewery/sriharideep.github.io/_posts/2018-10-31-ErrorHandlingSalesforceHandling.md

 ```

-Its healthy to use try-catch blocks on alien-side controllers too as shown below:
+It's healthy to use try-catch blocks on client-side controllers too as shown below:

 ```
 try {